1391819/MA-seek/README.md

 Two agents, a Seeker (yellow) and a Hider (light blue) are placed within an _11x11_ grid world at random locations.
 Moreover, 15 walls are also randomly generated at the start of each episode.
 The action of each agent is defined by a Discrete(8) Gym variable, consisting of rotation (up, down, left, right) and motion (stop, move forward).
 The observation of each agent does not give it full knowledge about the current state of the environment.
 More particularly, it only consists of limited data obtained through their personal radar.
 The latter is defined by a Box(37, 2) Gym variable, and will be discussed more in depth in the design section.

-With that being said, each agent makes use of two DRQN networks, a main one for estimating the Q value, and a target one which is used to update the main one after a certain number of episodes with the intention of reducing fluctuations and achieve more stable training.
+With that being said, each agent makes use of two DRQNs, a main one for estimating the Q value, and a target one which is used to update the main one after a certain number of episodes with the intention of reducing fluctuations and achieve more stable training.
 This decision of using separate DRQNs for each agent, thereby using the environment as the only source of interaction between them, is mainly attributed to its simplicity, and decentralised nature.
 Networks aside, each agent also makes use of two other main components, a decayed epsilon-greedy policy, and a replay buffer (or experience replay).
 By using the former, each agent’s policy is initially set to a relatively high number, indicating the probability for which its action will be randomly selected from the action space.
-Following this, it gradually decays until it reaches a minimum amount, helping us achieve the optimal trade-off between exploration and exploitation.
+Following this, it gradually decays until it reaches a minimum amount, helping us achieve the optimal trade-off between exploration and exploitation (Yogeswaran and Ponnambalam, [2012](https://link.springer.com/article/10.1007/s12597-012-0077-2)).
 The latter, on the other hand, is used to store the agents’ transitions and randomly select them during the training process.
-More specifically, its purpose is to avoid highly correlated training samples thus improving the convergence of the main network.
+More specifically, its purpose is to avoid highly correlated training samples thus improving the convergence of the main network (Zhang and Sutton, [2017](https://arxiv.org/abs/1712.01275)).

-Compared to DQNs, DRQNs have been proved to properly converge, even when full information about the environment was not available.
+Compared to DQNs (Mnih et al., [2013](https://arxiv.org/abs/1312.5602)), DRQNs have been proved to properly converge, even when full information about the environment was not available (Hausknecht and Stone, [2015](https://doi.org/10.48550/ARXIV.1507.06527)).
 This is accomplished by storing previous observations for a number of timesteps thus allowing the agent to learn from the environment.
 More particularly, the main difference between the two algorithms is that, in DRQNs, an LSTM layer is introduced after the input layer, with the main idea that there is something that can be learnt from a sequence of observations.

 ## Design

-The first step to successfully carry out this project was to build the environment where the agents would have operated in.
-At this stage, properly designing things such as action space, observation space, and reward scheme was essential.
+The first step to successfully carry out this project is to build the environment where the agents would operate in.
+At this stage, properly designing things such as action space, observation space, and reward scheme is essential.

-In order to implement our system, we made use of Python’s Pygame library and TensorFlow.
+In order to implement our system, we decided on using Python’s Pygame library and TensorFlow.
 Each row of the agent’s observation space sees approximately 5° (for a total of 180°) and returns the first object the ray met in that direction and its distance from the agent (_Figure 1_).

 <div align="center">
   <img src="screenshots/observation_space.png" alt="agent observation space" />